DjikstraCS/CTF-Write-Ups/PicoCTF/General Skills/Python Wrangling.md

 ---
 ## Problem:

-We need to run a Python script to decrypt the flag using a seperate password file.
+We need to run a Python script to decrypt the flag using a separate password file.

 ![](./attachments/Pasted%20image%2020220329134632.png)